 Scientific Basis of Constant Voltage

 The principle of constant voltage in parallel circuits is rooted in Kirchhoff's Voltage Law (KVL), which states that the sum of the voltage drops around any closed loop in a circuit must equal zero.
-In a parallel circuit, each branch forms a separate closed loop with the voltage source.
+In practice, in a parallel circuit, each branch forms a separate closed loop with the voltage source.
 Since each loop contains only the voltage source and the component in that branch, the voltage drop across the component must equal the voltage of the source.

 Mathematically, this can be expressed as: